phune-gaming/pg-sdk-js/README.md

 # Phune Gaming SDK for JavaScript

-Build HTML5 games for Phune Gaming platform.
+Build HTML5 games for the Phune Gaming platform.

 ## Requirements